Subgroups of $E$-unitary and $R_1$-injective special inverse monoids: Automorphisms and Subgroups

 Note that it is the free product of the monoid in Example~\ref{example_roi1} with a free inverse monoid of rank $1$, and is easily seen to be \roi\ with trivial group of units by a similar argument.
 Consider the Sch\"utzenberger graph $S\Gamma(qq'xyqq')$.
 This has four blocks, rooted at either end of the two edges labelled $q$.
 The two edges labelled $q$ are cut edges not contained in any block.
-There is clearly an automorphism swapping the two $q$ edges, so the automorphism group of $S\Gamma(qq'xyqq')$, and hence the maximal subgroup it the $\GreenD$-class of $qq'xyqq'$, is isomorphic to $\mathbb{Z}_2$. \end{example} However, in the case of a $\GreenD$-class whose Sch\"utzenberger graph has edges not lying in any block, the block decomposition suffices to prove a very strong statement about the corresponding maximal subgroups: they are necessarily finite (even if the group of units of the monoid is infinite, and even if the monoid is not finitely presented). \begin{theorem} Let $M$ be an \roi\ special inverse monoid generated by $X$.
-If a word $w$ is such that $S\Gamma(w)$ has an edge not contained in any block, then the maximal subgroups in the $\GreenD$-class of $w$ are finite. \end{theorem} \begin{proof} By Lemma~\ref{truelemma} the graph $S\Gamma(w)$ has only finitely many edges not contained in blocks.
-Since the block decomposition is automorphism invariant, the automorphisms of $S\Gamma(w)$ must permute these edges.
-Since the action of the automorphism group is fixed-point free it must act faithfully on this finite set, and therefore must be finite. \end{proof}
+See Figure~\ref{Figexample_fproi1} for an illustration of $S\Gamma(qq'xyqq')$.
+There is clearly an automorphism swapping the two $q$ edges, and since there are no other $q$ edges and automorphisms are fixed-point free, there can be no other automorphisms.
+So the automorphism group of $S\Gamma(qq'xyqq')$, and hence the maximal subgroup in the $\GreenD$-class of $qq'xyqq'$, is isomorphic to $\mathbb{Z}_2$. \end{example}